FSB's Carney warns G20 growth at risk from reform fatigue

 U.S. President Donald Trump has said regulation is holding back lending and the U.S. Treasury has recommended delaying two measures that strengthen bank funding and require lenders to hold more capital for the securities on their trading books.

-Carney, who is also the governor of the Bank of England, said in a letter to G20 leaders that there had been "immense progress" since the crisis in making banks safer, but nascent risks remained that needed to be addressed.
+Carney, who is also the governor of the Bank of England, said in a letter to G20 leaders that there had been "immense progress" since the crisis in making banks safer.

+"G20 reforms have now addressed the fault lines that caused the global financial crisis," Carney told reporters.

+Nascent risks remained that needed to be monitored, such as in asset management.

 "In particular, giving into reform fatigue could erode the willingness of G20 members to rely on each other's systems and institutions and, in the process, fragment pools of funding and liquidity," Carney said.